-In short, Energy & Commerce Chairman Henry Waxman has set his goal to produce an amended draft of ACES this week, and intends to stick to his Memorial Day deadline, although it remains unclear whether the markup will begin in the full committee or… More
+In short, Energy & Commerce Chairman Henry Waxman has set his goal to produce an amended draft of ACES this week,… More

 Based on the current pace of developments, weekly updates on climate change legislation seem to be about the right frequency.
 This week’s forecast is bullish on more free allowances.

 The news this week has centered on the delay in scheduling a mark-up on the Waxman Markey bill in the house.
 It has been widely reported that the mark-up has been delayed because the sponsors don’t yet have enough votes to pass the bill in committee.
 I wouldn’t read too much into the difficulty at this point.
 It doesn’t mean that a bill won’t get out of committee or won’t get passed.
-It just means… More
+It just means that these are difficult issues,… More

 I’ve made a conscious decision not to blog about every twist and turn in the climate change legislation debate.
 While a blogger can’t quite take a “wake me when it’s over” position, I think that periodic updates are going to be more than sufficient.
 That being said, in the wake of EPA’s issuance of its endangerment finding last week, a brief update seems appropriate.

 Now that the initial euphoria following the introduction of the Waxman-Markey climate change bill has passed, this past week may have reminded supporters of climate change legislation just how difficult it will be and what sort of compromises may be necessary to get it done.
-First, Greenwire reported again on the difficulty that senators and representatives from coal states will have supporting climate legislation that would increase electricity rates.
-This was consistent with the recent Senate action that seemingly put the final nail in the coffin on the idea of using the budget process as a… More
+First, Greenwire reported again on the difficulty that senators and representatives from coal states will have supporting climate legislation that would increase electricity rates.… More

 I finally found time to review the 648-page “discussion draft” of the “American Clean Energy and Security Act of 2009” released by Representatives Waxman and Markey this week.
 It is fair to way that, though release of the draft may be an important way-station on the road to a climate change bill, there remains a lot of work to do.
-While the draft includes some important markers that are likely to set boundaries on what might be included in the final bill, it is at least as notable for what is omitted than for what is included.
-Here are some highlights… More
+While the draft includes some important markers that are likely to set boundaries on what might be included in the final bill,… More